2003:

 1965:

-Pixar character designer, writer and art director Ralph Eggleston is born in Baton Rouge, Louisiana.
-He directed the Academy Award-winning short For the Birds, which premiered alongside Monsters Inc. - which he also co-wrote.
-Eggleston's credits include WALL-E, Finding Nemo (which earned him an Annie Award), The Incredibles and the original Toy Story (which also won him an Annie Award for Best Art Direction).
+Louisiana.
+He directed the Academy Award-winning short For the Birds, which premiered alongside Monsters Inc. -which he also co-wrote.
+Eggleston's credits include AladdinWALL-EFinding Nemo (which earned him an Annie Award), The Incredibles, the original Toy Story (which also won him an Annie Award for Best Art Direction), Ratatouille,

 2008:

-Radio Disney hosts the "planet premiere" of the High School Musical 3: Senior Year soundtrack.
-The album (to be released on October 21 in the U.S. - 3 days before the film's release) is played on the air in its entirety.
-"Now or Never" the opening musical number had its world premiere on Radio Disney last July.
+soundtrack.
+The album (to be released on October 21 in the U.S. - 3 days before the film's release) is played on

-The first foreign-language production of Mary Poppins opens in Göteborg, Sweden at the Göteborgs Operan.
+The first foreign-language production of Mary Poppins opens in Göteborg, Sweden

 1979:

-A production of Snow White Live! debuts at New York City's Radio City Music
+A production of Snow White Live! debuts at New York City's Radio City Music Hall.

-Hall.
-A popular but limited-run stage show version of Disney's animated classic, it stars Mary Jo Salerno - in her professional debut - as Snow White.
+professional debut - as Snow White.
 "Snow White" is produced by Disney veteran Robert F. Jani (also the creative mind behind Disneyland’s original Main Street Electrical Parade).
-The show will later embark on a national tour with stops in Washington D.C. (including a special performance for U.S. President Jimmy Carter) and Chicago, Illinois (hometown of Salerno).
+The musical will later embark on a national tour with stops in Washington D.C. (including a special performance for U.S. President Jimmy Carter) and Chicago, Illinois (hometown of Salerno).
+The show features Broadway stage veteran Anne Francine as the Evil Queen and Richard Bowne as the Prince.
 Popular demand will bring the production back to Radio City before permanently closing in March of 1980.
+A cast recording will be released and a filmed performance will air on HBO in 1980 and on the Disney Channel in 1987.

 1989: